unimock/dc/README.md

 The management on the master includes ssh definitions for accessing the slaves and the definition of the docker compose stacks.

-For example, if you establish a compose stack (project) under dc/projects/hello-word, you can jump into this directory and call docker or docker-compose commands from here, regardless of which node the stack is running on.
+For example, if you establish a compose stack (app) under dc/apps/hello-word, you can jump into this directory and call docker or docker-compose commands from here, regardless of which node the stack is running on.

 ```
-dc ls projects            # shows all registered projects and the associated nodes projects
+dc ls apps            # shows all registered apps and the associated nodes apps
-cd dc/projects/hello-word
+cd dc/apps/hello-word
 dc compose ...
 dc docker ....
 dc ...